Zinc

 Is Zinc bad for your liver?

 Zinc is an essential trace element required for normal cell growth, development, and differentiation.
-Clinical trials in human liver disease are limited in size and quality, but it is clear that zinc supplementation reverses clinical signs of zinc deficiency in patients with liver disease.
+Clinical trials in human liver condition are limited in size and quality, but it is clear that zinc supplementation reverses clinical signs of zinc deficiency in patients with liver condition.

 When should I take zinc supplements?